Find The Volume Of This Cylinder Use 3.14 For Π

 Step 1: Identify the Radius (r) and Height (h)

 Carefully examine the cylinder you're working with.
 Determine the radius (r) and height (h).
 Remember, the radius is the distance from the center of the circular base to any point on the edge.
-The height is the perpendicular distance between the two circular bases.
+On the flip side, the height is the perpendicular distance between the two circular bases.
 If you're given the diameter instead of the radius, remember to divide the diameter by 2 to find the radius.

 Step 2: Square the Radius (r²)